ankrt/shared_memory/README.md

 sharedMemory
 ============

-CM30225 Parallel Computing coursework 1 - Shared Memory

-CS Coursework for final year.
+Coursework for a Parallel Computing module.

-Essentially, the aim is to write a multi-threaded program for a shared memory computer.
-The program will implement 'relaxation' using C and PThreads.
+A shared memory program which implements 'relaxation' using C and PThreads.